linkml/linkml/docs/howtos/ontologies-as-values.md

     label: Hypotonia
 ```

-We can go one step further, and represent the ontology
+## Representing the ontology hierarchy as data

+It's common practice to separate the ontology representation from the data,
+but in some cases it may be useful to transmit everything using the same
+schema, sending both associations and ontology classificiation in one YAML/JSON blob.

-hierarchy in the data, by adding a `parents` slot in the schema:
+Let's do that here, by adding a `parents` slot in the schema:

 ```yaml
  Phenotype: